 Éowyn is a noblewoman of Rohan and a warrior known as a shieldmaiden.
 In the series we see her disguise herself as a man to sneak into battle.

 Of course fandom has engaged heavily in all these queer readings (and more).
-From the over 12,000 fanfictions on Archive of Our Own which include same-sex pairings, to the existence of Middle Earth-themed drag cabaret.
+From the over 12,000 fanfictions on Archive of Our Own which include same-sex pairings, to the existence of a Middle Earth-themed drag cabaret.

 There was also the hugely popular LiveJournal satirical fanfiction The Very Secret Diaries from 2001-2003 which included several gay relationships.